-BE ON TIME- The wedding day is a very stressful day for everyone involved.
+- BE ON TIME- The wedding day is a very stressful day for everyone involved.
 The wedding planner and hair/make-up team have spent time planning every minute of the day.
-We suggest setting your alarm and request a wake-up call to ensure you are on time for hair and make-up.
-Beauty companies charge overtime when ladies show up late, and the photography is pushed back which stresses all vendors involved.
+We suggest setting your alarm and requesting a wake-up call to ensure you are on time for hair and make-up.
+Beauty companies charge overtime when ladies show up late, and the photography is pushed back, which stresses all vendors involved.

-REMEMBER, THE SPOTLIGHT IS ON THE BRIDE- From wearing flashy jewelry to behaving inappropriately, bridesmaids often try to steal the spotlight.
-When you are married, it will be your day, allow the bride to have hers!
+- REMEMBER, THE SPOTLIGHT IS ON THE BRIDE- From wearing flashy jewelry to misbehaving, bridesmaids often try to steal the spotlight.
+When you are married, it will be your day; allow the bride to have hers!

-DO NOT COMPLAIN…EVER- If you commit to being a bridesmaid, discuss what expectations the bride expects from you.
-Plan on spending a minimum of $1,000 including bridal shower, bachelorette party, dress, shoes and travel/hotel.
-If you sign up to be a bridesmaid, do not complain.
+- DO NOT COMPLAIN…EVER- If you commit to being a bridesmaid, discuss the bride’s expectations.
+Plan on spending a minimum of $1,000, including bridal shower, bachelorette party, dress, shoes, and travel/hotel.
+If you sign up to be a bridesmaid, avoid complaining.

-GO WITH THE FLOW- Often the most stressful thing about planning a wedding for a bride is managing her bridesmaid’s drama.
-If you commit to standing up with your friend, you are also signing up to doing whatever she wants.
+- GO WITH THE FLOW- Often, the most stressful thing about planning a wedding for a bride is managing her bridesmaid’s drama.
+If you commit to standing up with your friend, you are also signing up to do whatever she wants.
 Go with the flow and make her happy!

-ARRIVE WITH YOUR GOWN STEAMED- There is not always a budget to hire a “dresser” which is becoming more and more popular.
+- ARRIVE WITH YOUR GOWN STEAMED- There is not always a budget to hire a “dresser,” which is becoming increasingly popular.
 Be prepared and steam your dress before you head to the rehearsal dinner.
-Most times the hotel has a steamer.
+Most times, the hotel has a steamer.
 If they do not, you may always request housekeeping steam it for you for a small fee.
 It’s better to be prepared then stressing last minute about being wrinkled.

-ARRIVE WITH CLEAN DRY HAIR & EXAMPLES OF HAIR/MAKE-UP- It’s best to shower the night before the wedding and wash your hair which may have had product from the rehearsal dinner.
-Ensure your hair is clean and dry, blow-outs delay the timeline.
-It is also helpful if you have photos from Pinterest to provide direction.
+- ARRIVE WITH CLEAN DRY HAIR & EXAMPLES OF HAIR/MAKE-UP- It’s best to shower the night before the wedding and wash your hair which may have had product from the rehearsal dinner.
+Ensure your hair is clean and dry; blow-outs delay the timeline.
+It is also helpful if you have photos from Pinterest/Instagram to provide direction.

-HAVE FUN…BUT NOT TOO MUCH FUN- Often the drinking begins in the hospitality room and then continues throughout the day.
+- HAVE FUN…BUT NOT TOO MUCH FUN- Often, the drinking begins in the hospitality room and then continues throughout the day.
 Keep hydrated and alternate a glass of water with alcohol.
-I can’t tell you how many times we have seen bridesmaids leave early due to consuming too much alcohol.
+I can’t tell you how often we have seen bridesmaids leave early due to consuming too much alcohol.
 You will want to enjoy the day, not forget it.

-DON’T TEXT THE BRIDE- During the days leading up to the wedding, the night before the wedding and the wedding day- try to avoid texting the bride.
-Imagine everyone you know who is attending your wedding is texting you with silly questions; such as, “what time are we supposed to get on the bus?”
-If you hired an efficient wedding planner everyone will have an itinerary in advance and will know to contact the planner and not the bride.
-Most often the hotel where guests are staying also have wedding details.
+- DON’T TEXT THE BRIDE- During the days leading up to the wedding, the night before the wedding, and the wedding day- try to avoid texting the bride.
+Imagine everyone you know who is attending your wedding is texting you with silly questions, such as, “what time are we supposed to get on the bus?”
+If you hire an efficient wedding planner, everyone will have an itinerary in advance and know to contact the planner, not the bride.
+Most often, the hotel where guests are staying also has wedding details.
 Whatever you do, do not text the bride!
 Allow her to enjoy her wedding weekend.